Director, Master of Health Administration Program

 - Regional economic development

-Raphael J. Caprio is University Professor at Rutgers University, a professorship created by the University’s Board of Governors.
+Raphael J. Caprio is University Professor at Rutgers University.
 Dr. Caprio carries out research and teaching in the area of local and state budgeting and finance, financial management, and public sector management.
 He also is active in labor and public sector interest arbitration, serving as a financial expert in more than 150 cases.

 Dr. Caprio’s experience in higher education management is extensive, serving several terms as department chair, associate academic dean, college dean, associate provost, institutional CIO, and research institute director.
 He has served on several community service boards and is currently a member of the St. Benedict’s Preparatory School Board of Trustees.